How to Clean and Maintain Your Induction Hob

 7. Dry your induction hob using paper towels

-8. Use a slightly damp microfibre to buff up your induction hob.
+8. Use a slightly damp microfibre cloth to buff up your induction hob.

 9. Repeat steps 2 to 7 if necessary.